 My responsibilities at DVGRR also include helping to bathe and groom all of the dogs the week before our Meet and Greet the Goldens Day!

-I share my home with three wonderfully energetic Goldens and one Husky Mix from DVGRR: Satchel, Jilly, Sami, and Lance.
+I currently share my home with Lance, Leia, and Lady and have fostered many, many great dogs.
 Together, we love playing and listening to music, hiking and spending time outdoors.

 Dennis Stauffer, ABCT, APDT/Leadership Team Member